 Tip 3 – Even better to reduce liver stagnation try: 240 ml hot water, with 1 tablespoon of apple vinegar.
 If you live in a hot climate or experience hot flushes, try fresh lemon juice as it is considered cooler than vinegar.

 Tip 4 – Michio Kushi in his book Basic Home Remedies suggests Daikon Tea (p.
 23).
 A Daikon is a mild flavored Japanese radish and looks like a large white carrot.
-Michio's recipe uses dried Daikon, but I have only found fresh.
+Michio's recipe uses dried Daikon.

 Tip 5 – The Chinese herb for migraine is Corydalis – Yan Hu Suo.
 It is an analgesic and has been used as a Chinese cure for migraine headache for centuries.